-For example, Vicente (2014) implemented a randomized door-to-door campaign against vote-buying during a presidential election in STP.
-This campaign, sponsored by the National Electoral Commission of STP, involved voter education and had a strong emphasis on voting not according to vote-buying transactions but according to one's conscience.
+For example, Vicente (2014) implemented a randomized door-to-door campaign against vote-buying during a presidential election in Sao Tome e Pricnipe.
+This campaign, sponsored by the National Electoral Commission, emphasized the importance of voting not according to vote-buying transactions but according to one's conscience.
 The campaign decreased the reported perception of voting decisions being affected by money and increased the perception that voting was conducted in good conscience.
 More materially, it decreased turnout (which may reflect the presence of turnout buying) and helped the incumbent politician obtain a larger vote share by 4 percentage points.
 Accordingly, the interpretation of the author was that challengers must rely more heavily on vote-buying than incumbents.